-Sir Josiah Mason Trust was founded in 1868 by Josiah Mason, a Victorian industrialist and philanthropist.
+Sir Josiah Mason Trust was found in 1868 by Josiah Mason, a Victorian industrialist and philanthropist.

 Sir Josiah was born in 1795 in Kidderminster, a 'self-made man with no advantages of birth, or connections, or education, or means'.
 Born 17 years before Charles Dickens began to write about the poverty of the Victorian era, Josiah taught himself to write and joined a unitarian Sunday School as they could provide him with a basic education.
 He went on to build a vast fortune from self taught engineering skills and astute business knowledge.

 From an early age, Josiah showed an entrepreneurial flare and tried his hand at many inventions, trades and business ventures before moving to Birmingham in 1816.
 By 1824, he invested the savings he had earned into a business which manufactured split rings.
 It was here that he improved the machinery that made the rings so that it was bevelled, hence the modern day key ring.
 He later went on to become the largest manufacturer of steel pens and pen nibs in the World and contributed heavily to the Birmingham pen trade.
 He also improved the machinery to make the split pen nib.

 Josiah, most likely influenced by his childhood experiences was an extremely caring and generous man who went on to do many charitable works, including the founding of schools, a dispensary and Mason Science College, the forerunner of the University of Birmingham.
 He was knighted for his good works in November 1872.

 In 1858, Josiah built the first Almshouses in Station Road, Erdington for 30 'spinsters and widows' over 50 years old and rooms for 20 orphan girls.
 These Almshouses were demolished in 1974.